How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 The European Union signed a free trade agreement with Vietnam in June 2020 to remove import taxes on Vietnamese goods over the next ten years, while Vietnam will liberalize most import taxes on EU goods (except for a few products).

-Vietnamese exporters benefit greatly from this new trade deal, and it’s one of the few privileged nations that enjoy low tariffs on its goods.
+Vietnamese exporters benefit greatly from this new trade deal, and it’s one of the few privileged nations that enjoy low tariffs on their goods.
 The FTA went into force in August 2020, and within seven years, the EU is expected to drop tariffs on all Vietnamese goods altogether.
 This guide will showcase resources for exporting from Vietnam to the EU, including HS codes, VAT import taxes, and price examples.

 Top Resources For Exporting From Vietnam To The EU